 - Make sure the video is shot well.
 Can you see everything clearly?
 Is the audio clear and tolerable?

-- Do some research to come up with an attractive headline (place a keyword in there).
+- Do some research to come up with an attractive headline (read: place a keyword in there).

-- Do not simply repost old blogs from another website or vice versa.
+- Do not simply repost old blogs from another website.
 You want to change a few things, including the headline so that Google doesn’t see it as copied content.